reflectoring/reflectoring.github.io/_posts/2021-11-11-java-release-notes.md

 Out of these we will show only `requires` declaration.
 Others can be found in the [docs](https://www.oracle.com/corporate/features/understanding-java-9-modules.html).

 #### Defining our Second Module
-After we created, and exported, the `world` module, we can proceed with creating `hello` module:
+After we created and exported the `world` module, we can proceed with creating the `hello` module:

 ```java
 module hello.module {